NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/confusion_matrix_estimation/iw.rst

-.. _standard-metric-estimation-iw:
+.. _confusion-matrix-estimation-iw:

 ====================
 Importance Weighting
 ====================

-Let's see how to use NannyML to estimate the performance of binary classification models in the absence of target data using Importance Weighting.
+Let's see how to use NannyML to estimate the :term:`confusion matrix<Confusion Matrix>` for binary classification models in the absence of target data.
 To find out how :class:`~nannyml.performance_estimation.importance_weighting.iw.IW` estimator estimates performance, read the :ref:`explanation of Importance Weighting<how-it-works-iw>`.